 What is prodromal labor?

 Prodromal labor is usually defined as a labor that starts and stops, sometimes for days on end.
-Prodromal labor feels like real labor, it acts like real labor and in many ways it is real labor.
+Prodromal labor feels like real labor, it acts like real labor and in many ways, it is real labor.
 Sadly, it eventually stops and doesn’t result in a baby like active labor does.

 Andrea, a birth teacher in Granbury, TX described her prodromal labor like this:

 “My second pregnancy I had 3 days of prodromal labor.
 I started having contractions on Sunday.
 They would last for several hours and would get closer together but never closer than 5 minutes apart.
-After a few hours they would fizzle out and then a few hours later start back up again.
+After a few hours they would fizzle out and then a few hours later start back up again.”

 Other women experience this for weeks.
 Kristin, a Chiropractor in Burleson, TX described it thus:

-I had 3 weeks of prodromal labor with my third baby with contractions every 15 minutes on the dot.
+“I had 3 weeks of prodromal labor with my third baby with contractions every 15 minutes on the dot.
 I knew the time by my contractions.
 Occasionally they would get closer…every 5 min for several hours or every 2 1/2 min for hours in the evenings.
-It really messed with my emotions.
+It really messed with my emotions.”

-You can't talk about prodromal labor without discussing the emotional impact it can have.
-Hailie an birth instructor in Abilene, TX said that, I was REALLY tempted to just go to the hospital – I knew they’d give me Pitocin when labor stalled and I’d end up with a baby.
+Hailie Wolfe said, “I was REALLY tempted to just go to the hospital – I knew they’d give me Pitocin when labor stalled, and I’d end up with a baby.
 It took a lot of energy and willpower to stay at home.
 It was the most emotionally exhausting thing I’ve ever been through.
-Prodromal labor almost derailed my attempt at a natural birth.
+Prodromal labor almost derailed my attempt at a natural birth.”

 What can you do about prodromal labor?